-Legal References: § 20-6-602, MCA Trustees' power over property
+Legal References: § 20-6-602, MCA Trustees' power over property Cross References: Policy History: Adopted on: 02.25.2020 Revised on: Reviewed on:

 Facility Planning

 The Board recognizes that planning is essential with respect to District facility needs.
 Further, the Board requires that facility planning consider the factors set forth below, without limitation to other factors.